 We tell ourselves stories in order to live fanzine (2017), Kim Dhillon and Andrea Francke.
 Produced in the DIY spirit of the feminist collectives, the fanzine uses quotations from Dhillon’s interviews with some of the Lollipop Power collective’s founder-members, and extracts from their catalogues and books, to pay homage to the energy of the ’70s feminist publishing scene.

-23 September 2017: Sophie Heywood and Cécile Boulaire from The Children’s ’68 project will be running a workshop at the library, based around the installation.
+23 September 2017: Sophie Heywood and Cécile Boulaire from The Children’s ’68 project delivered a public talk at the library, based around the installation.

-13 October 2017: The artist Andrea Francke of Invisible Spaces of Parenthood will be talking about their work and the English-language books in the installation as part of The Children’s ’68 conference.
+13 October 2017: The artist Andrea Francke of Invisible Spaces of Parenthood spoke about their work and the English-language books in the installation as part of The Children’s ’68 conference.

 For more information contact: Sophie Heywood email@example.com